vidyadharchalla24/progress-4gl-notes/README.md

 ```
 ---

--PAUSE statement: used to temporarily halt program execution until the user takes an action (like pressing a key) or a specified time elapses.
+- PAUSE statement: used to temporarily halt program execution until the user takes an action (like pressing a key) or a specified time elapses.
 - Syntax:
     ```
       PAUSE [ n | BEFORE-HIDE | MESSAGE message ].